-Harm Reduction and Medication Assisted Treatment
+Harm Reduction and Medication-Assisted Treatment

-Primary care physicians, nurses, mental health professionals, substance use disorder professionals, or any clinic staff who support behavioral health services.
+Primary care physicians, nurses, mental health professionals, substance use disorder professionals, or clinic staff who support behavioral health services.

 - Distinguish between Opioid Use Disorder and Harm Reduction with Medicated Assisted Treatment (MAT).

 - Address stigma by the public and health providers.